Signature Planner Guide

 Keep track of addresses, passwords, and other important information.
 These sections can alter with some labels or stickers as you desire.

-These pages are your yearly overviews for 2021 and 2022.
+These pages are your yearly overviews for the current year and next year.
 Use these pages to write events, keep track of birthdays, and set review dates for milestones.

 Your monthly overviews are designed to review your goals, values, and habits.
 It also has a section that helps you come up with self-care routines.
 The right-hand page is yours to use for planning and note-taking.